mshroom/WhereToStopForADrink/documentation/testing_document.md

 |---|---|---|---|
 | 5 | 244554 ns | 150111 ns | 53405 ns |
 | 83 | 1792496 ns | 211254 ns | 403095 ns |

+## Algorithm accuracy

+The algorithms should in principle always find the shortest path or route (except TspNn, which is an approximation algorithm).
+However, by making experiments I have noticed that this is not always the case.
+Because I use the Digitransit platform to get the distances between addresses, the accuracy of each distance is approximately 1 meter.
+Sometimes if there is a direct path from place A to place B, and place C lies somewhere in the middle, the path A -> C -> B could be 1 meter shorter than the path A -> B. This is, of course, not realistic, but this is how the API behaves.

+Because of this inaccuracy, the Bfs algorithm sometimes finds a path that goes directly from place A to place B, while Dijkstra and AStar find a path that goes from place A via place C to place B. The path found by Bfs is shorter in reality, but the API and therefore my application believes it to be 1 meter longer than the path found by Dijkstra and AStar.

+For the same reason AStar sometimes finds a path that is 1 meter longer than the path found by Dijkstra.
+AStar uses Digitransit's distances as distance estimates between places.
+In the case where there is a path A -> C -> B that is shorter than the direct path A -> B, AStar still uses the A -> B as an estimate.
+Because the estimate could be longer than the actual shortest path, the algorithm does not in these cases always find the shortest path.